The Ultimate FL5 Civic Type R Intercooler Comparison Guide (2025)

 Direct Fit Options: ✅ PWR, HPT, and CDM Performance drop directly into the OEM location with zero cutting or bracket relocation.

-Minor Modification Units: ⚙️ HKS, J’s Racing, and PRL require trimming the IAT bracket or removing duct plates behind the bumper for clearance.
+Minor Modification Units: ⚙️ HKS, J’s Racing, and PRL require trimming/relocation work (IAT changes and/or removing duct plates).

 📊 Performance Insights